tdilauro/Simplified-wiki/ThirdPartyTODO.md

 3M insists that all patrons use their e-reader to download, decrypt, and read books.
 This is a deal-breaker.

+3M does not notify us when someone releases a hold on the book.
+We are informed about reservations, but only during the 7 days the reservation is active.

+3M does not provide any classification information for their books.

 ## Axis 360

 Once we start on the Axis 360 integration we will need access to a test environment.